Drew Davis

 Drew "D.J."
-Davis (born January 4, 1989) is an American football wide receiver who is currently a free agent.
-He played college football for the University of Oregon.
-The Falcons signed him as an undrafted free agent in 2011.
+Davis (born January 4, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Oregon Ducks.
+The Atlanta Falcons signed him as an undrafted free agent in 2011 after the NFL lockout ended.

 Professional career

 Davis signed with the Atlanta Falcons as an undrafted free agent on July 26, 2011.
 He was released on September 3 for final roster cuts before the start of the 2011 season.
 The next day, he was added to the team's practice squad.

-Davis was released again on August 31, 2012 for final roster cuts for the 2012 season and signed to practice squad the next day.
+Davis was released again on August 31, 2012, for final roster cuts for the 2012 season and signed to practice squad the next day.
 On September 8, he was promoted to the active 53-man roster.
 He made his NFL debut in the Week 1 win against the Kansas City Chiefs.

 In week 8, Davis scored his first touchdown against the Philadelphia Eagles on a 15-yard pass by Matt Ryan.